Katherine Ruttenbur, NCC

 Education

 Katherine earned her Bachelor of Arts in Psychology from the University of Tennessee, Knoxville, and went on to complete a Master of Education in Counseling at Lindsey Wilson College.
-She has specialized training in Brainspotting for trauma work and incorporates both art therapy and play therapy techniques when working with children and teens.
+She has specialized training in Brainspotting for both adults and children and adolescents.
+Katherine integrates pediatric Brainspotting with play and art therapy to help children process trauma, anxiety, overwhelming emotions, and other life challenges in developmentally appropriate ways.

 Style